jenseliasson/client-skeleton-java-spring/README.md

 * **client-skeleton-publisher**: client publisher module with the purpose of publishing events into the Event Handler.

+* **datamanager-consumer**: client consumer for the DataManager's Historian service.
+Will run in a loop and fetch the latest SenML message for the target endpoint

 Skeletons are built on the [`Arrowhead Client Library`](https://github.com/arrowhead-f/client-library-java-spring) which is also imported to this project as a Maven dependency.
 The client library provides the `ArrowheadService.class` which is a singleton spring managed bean and designed with the purpose of interacting with Arrowhead Framework.
 Use its methods by [autowiring](https://www.baeldung.com/spring-autowire) into your spring managed custom classes or use `ArrowheadBeans.getArrowheadService()` if your custom class is not spring managed. *(**Look for the java docs** attached for each method within this class.)*

 Each client skeleton has a default 'ApplicationInitListener' and a default 'SecurityConfig' what you can change or extend.
 The essential configuration has to be managed by customizing the `application.properties` file, located in `src/main/resources` folder.